Guardian Homes

 Guardian Home Requirements

 We place dogs intentionally and thoughtfully.
-Every potential breeding dog is carefully selected based on health, temperament, and alignment with our long-term vision for the breed.
-By the time a dog is considered for our breeding program, we have already made a significant investment in health testing, evaluation, and development to ensure she meets our strict standards.
+Every potential breeding dog is carefully selected based on health, temperament, structure, and alignment with our long-term vision for the breed.
+By the time a dog is considered for our breeding program, we have already made a significant investment in health testing, evaluation, training, and development to ensure each dog meets our standards.

-Our guardian families play a meaningful role in shaping the future of our lines while enjoying the companionship of an exceptional dog in their homes.
-Guardian dogs live full, loved lives as family members, returning to us only for showing, breeding, and puppy-raising before retiring permanently with their guardian families.
+Guardian families play a meaningful role in shaping the future of our lines while enjoying the companionship of an exceptional dog in their homes.
+Guardian dogs live full, loved lives as family members, returning to us only for showing, breeding-related needs, health testing, or puppy-raising when applicable before retiring permanently with their guardian families.

 Program Status